jeffpar/pcjs.v1/disks/pc/dos/ibm/1.10/README.md

 {% include machine.html id="ibm5150-pcdos110" %}

-Vital Statistics
----

-PC-DOS 1.10 was released in May, 1982 on one single-sided (160Kb) diskette.
+PC-DOS 1.10 was released in May 1982 on one single-sided (160Kb) diskette.
 A complete listing of all the files is shown below.
 Note that IBMBIO.COM and IBMDOS.COM were marked as *hidden* and *system*, so they are not displayed by DIR; their sizes and dates have been determined by inspecting the root directory.